 What to Expect

-You'll visit 2 countries with 3 cities in 14 nights, spending 2 nights in Hanoi, 3 nights in Siem Reap, 2 nights in Ho Chi Minh City, and 7 nights cruising the Mekong River aboard a Deluxe all-suite ship.
+You'll visit 2 countries with 3 cities in 14 nights, spending 2 nights in Hanoi, 3 nights in Siem Reap, 2 nights in Ho Chi Minh City, and 7 nights cruising the Mekong River aboard a ship.
 One domestic flight is included in the program (flight time is less than 2 hours).
 There is also 1 long bus ride from Siem Reap to the pier on embarkation day (5 hours).
 This is a comprehensive itinerary, but well balanced between heavy walking to light activities.

 Sightseeing is done via air-conditioned coaches with regional experts.
 Your Mekong River cruise and Angkor Wat tour require climbing up and down uneven stairs.
 Your Angkor Wat tour will require heavy walking, but your regional expert will make stops for rests.
 Porterage services are not available inside the airport area and passengers will need to carry their carry-on bags, and sometimes checked bags, from the bus to group check-in counter (luggage carts are available).
 Embarking and disembarking the boat requires climbing based on the water level.
 The ship is not handicap accessible, while river banks can be very steep and slippery.